Tommy Pickles

-Thomas Malcolm Pickles is a fictional character and the main protagonist of the animated children's television series Rugrats, the reboot, and its spinoff series All Grown Up!.
+Thomas Malcolm "Tommy" Pickles is a fictional character and the protagonist of the animated children's television series Rugrats, the reboot, and its spinoff series All Grown Up!.
 He is also the protagonist of The Rugrats Movie (1998) and Rugrats Go Wild (2003), and a major character in Rugrats in Paris: The Movie (2000), as well as other various Rugrats-related media.

 In Rugrats, Tommy is a 1-year-old baby and the leader of the show's other infant characters.
 He is inquisitive, wants to explore everything, and often breaks out of his crib and gets himself into unusual situations.
 Writer Steve Viksten said his adventurous personality was partially modeled after the actor John Wayne.
-All Grown Up! depicts a 10-years-older version of Tommy, who is now 11-years-old.
+All Grown Up! depicts a preteen version of Tommy.

 Rugrats co-creators Paul Germain and Arlene Klasky have both claimed to have created the Tommy character, with both saying he was based upon their real-life sons.
 The character's first name comes from Germain's son, and he was drawn to resemble Klasky and her then-husband, fellow Rugrats co-creator Gábor Csupó's, son.

-The character was voiced by E. G. Daily (1991-2008, 2021-present), who based her performance on a child character she had been developing since her youth.
-Daily voiced Tommy for the entire 13-year run of the Rugrats series, as well as the films, and returned to voice the older version of the character in All Grown Up! and the 2021 reboot of the original series.
+The character is voiced by E. G. Daily, who based her performance on a child character she had been developing since her youth.
+Daily voiced Tommy for the entire 13-year run of the Rugrats series (except the unaired pilot, where he was voiced by Tami Holbrook) as well as the films, and returned to voice the older version of the character in All Grown Up! and the 2021 reboot of the original series.
 The character of Tommy has been very well received by reviewers and fans, and as the central character on the network's top-rated program, he was considered pivotal in Nickelodeon's rise in the 1990s.

 Character history

 Family

 Tommy was born prematurely as Thomas Malcolm Pickles on August 11, 1990.
-He is the eldest son of Stuart "Stu" Pickles, a self-taught inventor specializing in children's toys, and Didila "Didi" Pickles (nee Kropotkin), a schoolteacher.
-Though Stu works from home, out of the family's basement, Tommy and his siblings; his younger brother, Dylan "Dil" are primarily cared for by Didi, who devotes much of her free time reading books on the latest in child development, hoping to raise her sons, and niece to be as emotionally and physically healthy as possible.
+He is the eldest son of Stuart "Stu" Pickles, a self-taught inventor specializing in children's toys, and Didi Pickles (nee Kropotkin), a schoolteacher.
+Though Stu works from home, out of the family's basement, Tommy and his younger brother, Dylan "Dil" are primarily cared for by Didi, who devotes much of her free time reading books on the latest in child development, hoping to raise her sons, and niece to be as emotionally and physically healthy as possible.
 As Stu is a Christian and Didi is Jewish, the family celebrates religious holidays affiliated with both Christianity and Judaism, such as Easter, Passover, Christmas, and Hanukkah.
 His paternal grandparents are Louis Kalhern "Lou" Pickles, and the late Beatrix "Trixie" Pickles, and his maternal grandparents are Boris Kropotkin and Minka Kropotkin.
 He has a paternal uncle and aunt, Andrew "Drew" and Charlotte Angelica Pickles, by whom he has a cousin, Angelica Pickles, and a maternal uncle and aunt, Benjamin "Ben" Kropotkin and his wife, Elaine Robinson-Kropotkin, who is rarely seen or mentioned.